 If the semester withdrawal is granted after the Drop/Revision Deadline for an extenuating circumstance, all of the student’s classes during that semester will have their courses recorded on the transcript with a W grade in addition to a withdrawal notation.

 The student must later retake the classes to receive credit for them.
 Dropped classes from the withdrawn semester, in whole or in part, cannot be retroactively reinstated.

 Students who earn a grade of C- or lower in courses at NC State have the opportunity to exclude up to two poor grades from the GPA calculation.
 The original grade will be removed from the GPA calculation.
 However, the repeated courses will still appear on the transcript with a note indicating the grade was excluded.

-In order to exclude grades, students must submit a Grade Exclusion form to Registration and Records.
-Hard copies of this form can be found in the MAE Undergraduate Office (EB3 3205).
+In order to exclude grades, students must apply online through the MyPack Portal.
 Students must apply grade exclusions BEFORE applying for graduation.

 After Both Grade Exclusions Have Been Exhausted